stolostron/right-sizing/docs/rs-virtualization/installation-steps.md

 - `namespace!~'openshift.*|xyz.*'`
 - `(kube_namespace_labels{label_env=~"prod|dev"} or kube_namespace_labels{label_env=''})`

-### Similar way you can deploy custom allowlist policy
+### Custom allowlist Policy
-### If you are using Right Sizing at Virtualization VM Level only:
+If you are using Right Sizing at
-you can find sample [here](../../data-assets/rs-virtualization/deploy/rs-vm-allowlist-policy.yaml)
+**Virtualization VM Level only**: you can find sample [here](../../data-assets/rs-virtualization/deploy/rs-vm-allowlist-policy.yaml)
 ```
 oc apply -f data-assets/rs-virtualization/deploy/rs-vm-allowlist-policy.yaml
 ```

-### If you are using Right Sizing at Namespace Level as well as Virtualization VM Level.
-you can find sample [here](../../data-assets/rs-allowlist-policy.yaml)
+If you are using Right Sizing at **Namespace Level as well as Virtualization VM Level**. you can find sample [here](../../data-assets/common/deploy/rs-allowlist-policy.yaml)
 ```
-oc apply -f data-assets/rs-allowlist-policy.yaml
+oc apply -f data-assets/common/deploy/rs-allowlist-policy.yaml
 ```

+**Note**:
+If you already have few metrics that are part of  `observability-metrics-custom-allowlist` then please update existing Policy configuration by adding those metrics to `rs-allowlist-policy.yaml`, so you can have existing metrics as well as metrics required for namespace/vm.

 ## Step 4: Adding Policies to PolicySet
 ### If you are using Right Sizing at Virtualization VM Level only: